DraconDev/rusti/tasks.md

 -   ???
 The css interop is a persisting problem that needs to be fixed, i dont want tailwind or inline styles cause that leads to hard to read code, so either we have css or style tags, but not both.
 -   what other options are there?
 We can try to have classnames where the css is a variable like let section-header = style! { .section-header { color: "#fff" } }
+-   one for sure inline styles and tailwind doesn't tell you what it supposed to be, only what styles it has
 -   this does raise question about the script inclusion too,

 ##